solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="conclusion"></a>
 ## Conclusion: Review + Recap Topics (10 mins)

+### Class discussion

+- What have you accomplished today?

 > Instructor Note:
 >
 > ### Review Topics Covered
 >
-> First restate learning objectives and describe how we met them.
+> Gather some thoughts from the class answering the question above.
+After a quick discussion restate learning objectives and describe how we met them.

 In the workshop you have covered the following topics: